 MSCs are of intense therapeutic interest because they represent a population of cells that have the potential to treat a wide range of acute and degenerative diseases.
 First, they avoid the ethical issues that surround embryonic stem cell research.
-Second, repeated studies have found MSCs to be immuno-privileged, which make them an advantageous cell type for allogenic transplantation.
+Second, repeated studies have found MSCs to be immuno-evasive, which make them an advantageous cell type for allogenic transplantation.
 MSCs reduce both the risks of rejection and complications of transplantation.
-There have also been notable advances in the use of autologous mesenchymal stem cells to regenerate human tissues, including cartilage, meniscus, tendons, bone fractures, and more.
+There have also been notable advances in the use of autologous MSCs to support the healthy healing of human tissues, including cartilage, meniscus, tendons, bone fractures, and more.

 For a decade or so, MSCs were largely perceived to be a supportive, feeder layer for hematopoietic stem cells (HSCs).
 Then sentiment within the research community swung strongly in the opposite direction, with MSCs hastily labeled as “stem cells,” despite demonstrating a considerably limited differentiation potential.
 This characterization was misleading and drove research towards outcomes that involved semi-differentiated and often non-engrafting cells.

-Indeed, the traditional view that mesenchymal stem cells heal by maturing into replacement cells for damaged tissue is either partially (or fully) untrue.
+Indeed, the traditional view that MSCs heal by maturing into replacement cells for damaged tissue is either largely (or entirely) untrue.
 Current research suggests that the power of MSCs stems from their ability to regulate the immune response and influence the human body’s own regenerative machinery.
 This understanding is critical to pursing effective avenues for the commercialization of MSC products, technologies, and therapies.
 How MSCs exert their effects continues to be explored across the public, private, academic, and government sectors.

-In recent years, human mesenchymal stem cells (hMSCs) have become a foundational technology for a number of cell-based products.
-MSCs are multipotent progenitor cells with multilineage potential with a capacity to differentiate into adipocytes, osteocytes, and chondrocytes.
+In recent years, human MSCs (hMSCs) have become a foundational technology for a number of cell-based products.
+MSCs are multipotent progenitor cells with multilineage potential and a capacity to differentiate into adipocytes, osteocytes, and chondrocytes in vitro.

-Moreover, they are capable of migrating to sites of inflammation and exerting potent immunosuppressive and antiinflammatory effects by interacting with lymphocytes associated with both innate and adaptive immune systems.
-They can be easily isolated from a varierty of tissue sources and expanded for widespread therapeutic commercialization.
+Moreover, they are capable of migrating to sites of inflammation and exerting potent immunosuppressive and anti-inflammatory effects by interacting with lymphocytes associated with both innate and adaptive immune systems.
+They can be easily isolated from a variety of tissue sources and expanded for widespread therapeutic commercialization.

 MSC Clinical Trials

-A search of ClinicalTrials.gov reveals that MSCs are being tested in roughly 1300 clinical trials for cell therapy, gene therapy, tissue-engineered and combination products.
+A search of ClinicalTrials.gov reveals that MSCs are being tested in up to 12,700 clinical trials for cell therapy, gene therapy, tissue-engineered and combination products.
 MSCs are being studied in clinical trials for indications that include: orthopedic injuries, graft-versus-host disease (GvHD) following bone marrow transplantation, cardiovascular diseases, autoimmune diseases, and liver diseases.